wbijker/typeracerhack/README.md

 # TypeRacer Hack
 Play around project to spoof a fake typer on http://play.typeracer.com

 You will see it type character-by-character.
-Just set jou desired WPM at the top and paste into your browsers developers console.
+Just set jou desired WPM at the top and paste into your browser's developer console.

 Only tested in Chrome.